How much can I borrow to buy a house?

 Back to top

 What happens if I pay my mortgage back early, make additional repayments or larger repayments?

-If your mortgage is a floating rate one, then you will probably be able to make extra payments or larger payments without incurring any early repayment charges – but you should check this with your mortgage provider.
+If your mortgage is a floating rate one, then you are probably able to make extra payments or larger payments without incurring any early repayment charges – but you should check this with your mortgage provider.
 If you can pay your mortgage off more quickly without incurring early repayment penalties you can save a substantial amount of money.

 Back to top